 18K Yellow Gold density: 15.2 to 15.9

 950 Platinum density: 19.1

 The density of gold in wedding bands is going to vary slightly according to alloys used.

-Why do people choose yellow and white gold over other metals?
+Why do people choose yellow and white gold rings over other metals?

-Even white gold is chosen over the natural white metals of palladium and platinum—and perhaps this has to do with humanity's ancient attraction to gold.
+White gold is even chosen over the natural white metals palladium and platinum!
+Perhaps this has to do with humanity's ancient attraction to gold.

 Gold is the foundation of modern capitalism, and the alchemist's dream.

 Gold never tarnishes.
 It represents wisdom, radiance, and the warm rays of the sun.

 [ Are you getting any ideas?
 Why wait??
 Call me at 888-733-5238 or email info (at) reflectivejewelry.com ]